 The outlooks for those who cannot or do not undergo treatment are more uncertain.
 A heart that beats irregularly is more susceptible to cardiac arrest, which can cause sudden death.
 Untreated SSS may also lead to heart failure.
-Those with untreated bradycardia-tachycardia syndrome are at greater risk for blood clots and stroke.
+People with untreated bradycardia-tachycardia syndrome are at greater risk for blood clots and stroke.

 Written by: Lydia Krause

 Medically reviewed on: Jan 04, 2016: Steven Kim, MD

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.